iEscapedVim/my-nixOS-dots/README.md

 # Something cool maybe ???
-I'll readme as I go rn, the config has some pkgs that's it.
+I'll update README as I go rn, the config has some pkgs that's it.